supersquirell25/jekyll-now/_posts/2017-06-19-lesson-7-on-PYTHON.md

     <td></td>
   </tr>
   <tr>
-    <td>I think that i made alright progress but could have done much better if i had spent more time on codecademy and not trying to improve my github blog or chatting to people.</td>
+    <td>I think that i made alright progress but could have done much better if i had spent more time improving my github blog instead of chatting to people.</td>
   </tr>
   <tr>
     <td></td>
   </tr>
   <tr>
-    <td>I think that i could have done at least another 2-3% if i had been trying for the whole lesson but as i said i got distracted and i therefore did not do as much work as i could have done due to my github blog, nonetheless i do think that i had a good lesson with some harder questions.
+    <td>I think that i could have made at least another few improvements if i had been trying for the whole lesson but as i said i got distracted and i therefore did not do as much work as i could have done due to my github blog, nonetheless i do think that i had a good lesson.
 Also at the start of the lesson my computer bugged out a little bit. </td>
   </tr>
   <tr>
     <td></td>
   </tr>
   <tr>
-    <td>I think the two main things holding me back this lesson were me losing concentration and me chatting to other people too often.</td>
+    <td>I think the two main things holding me back this lesson were me losing concentration and me chatting to other people too often instead of focusing on my blog...</td>
   </tr>
 </table>